 WW-639 Oceanside Water Pollution Control Plant Digester Gas Utilization Upgrade contract construction phase activities continue.
 During this reporting period, at Building 800 the Contractor continues mechanical and electrical rough-in of major equipment items, cogeneration engines, heat exchangers and loop pumps, electrical substation No. 5 transformer, and motor control centers.
+At building 821, the Contractor installed the 500 kW generator exhaust system, 15 kW exhaust system, ventilation ductwork and equipment.
 To meet requirements of PG&E Interconnection Agreement, PG&E has required the project install a PMH-3 switch assembly.
-The procurement of the PMH-3 switch assembly will result in a construction schedule delay.
+The procurement of the PMH-3 switch assembly will result in construction schedule delay.
 The SFPUC continues to coordinate closely with PG&E and the Contractor on project compliance items and associated project schedule impacts.